ZeyadALSONY/imdb_movie_analysis_project/README.md

 ## Data Cleaning

-In the initial data preparation phase, we performed the following tasks:
 #### 1. Remove irrelevant columns from data set
 plot_keywords
 - contain a set of keywords related to important themes or elements in the film.
 These keywords help in identifying key aspects of the film's plot.
-Here's a breakdown:

 #### Handling missing values.
 kkkkk